telerik-boneyard/backend-services-push-hybrid/README.md

 - [Telerik Backend Services](http://docs.telerik.com/platform/backend-services/)&mdash;this is the backend of Telerik Platform where you can store data, files, and user accounts as well as set up and send push notifications
 - [Telerik Backend Services JavaScript SDK](http://docs.telerik.com/platform/backend-services/javascript/getting-started-javascript-sdk)&mdash;to connect the app to Telerik Backend Services
-- Telerik Push Plugin for App Builder&mdash;to enable push notifications in Cordova
+- [Telerik Push Plugin](https://github.com/Telerik-Verified-Plugins/PushNotification) for AppBuilder&mdash;to enable push notifications in Cordova

 ## Screenshots